5 warning signs

 Customer Success leaders generally acknowledge this, but with the majority of onboarding teams still using typical project management solutions that are not specifically geared toward customer onboarding, Time-to-Value (or TTV), is too often assumed to be the same as project duration from project-start to project-end.
 The discrepancies between the two can actually be quite misleading.

 1. Time-to-Value is measured from the moment the customer signs on to be a customer.
 Measuring Time-to-Value from project start date doesn’t account for the days between contract execution and project kickoff.
 This means project duration could be days or weeks shorter than the actual TTV.
-This helps your number, but isn’t helping the customer.
+This helps your number but isn’t helping the customer.

 2. Assuming the customer has received their “first value” point at project close implies that your onboarding is either completely over at the first value point or that you aren’t measuring the duration after project close in your overall TTV reporting.